-The standard business hours of the office of the clerk of court will be from 8:00 a.m. to 5:00 p.m. local time, all days except Saturday, Sunday, and legal holidays.
+The standard business hours for the intake counters of the office of the clerk of court will be from 9:00 a.m. to 4:00 p.m. local time, all days except Saturday, Sunday, legal holidays and any other day so ordered by the Court.

-Related Authority: None
+Related Authority:None